TeamGloomy/TeamGloomy.github.io/pages/mydoc/mks_sgen_l_1_connected_wifi.md

 ```

 {% include warning.html content="**DO NOT USE PRONTERFACE** it will convert all text to upper case.
 If you really must, please do the following. <br/>  If you wanted to use “PassWord”, you would write P”P’a’s’sW’o’r’d” with the ‘ indicating the following letter should be lower case.
 Explanation [here](https://duet3d.dozuki.com/Wiki/Gcode#Section_M587_Add_WiFi_host_network_to_remembered_list_or_list_remembered_networks)." %}

+{% include important.html content="Both the SSID and Password used to connect to your WiFi are case sensitive."%}

 The blue light on the wifi chip shoould then flash blue and will go solid when a connection has been established.
 The ip address will be shown on the serial connection.
 It is also possible to type just M552 to get the current ip address reported back.